A Flash of Light (Homeland): Reviews

 The episode received a rating of 100% with an average score of 8.1 out of 10 on the review aggregator Rotten Tomatoes, with the site's consensus stating "'A Flash of Light' ties together loose plot threads and sees key dynamics shift in the most engaging hour of the season thus far".

 Ben Travers of IndieWire gave the episode an 'A−' grade, and wrote that the episode "felt focused, lean, and emotionally honest" and that it "was filled with heated debates.
 Each tête-à-tête built to the next, pacing the episode and elevating tension, while Quinn's solo operation set up the ending under a shroud of mystery".
 Aaron Riccio of Slant Magazine, in regards to the climactic car bombing incident, said "Patrick Harbinson's script is designed to give every scene, every bit of dialogue, a new layer in the light of those last two minutes...
 Homeland leaves it to us to leap to our own conclusions, to figure out who to blame for this act of terror".

+Joshua Alston of The A.V.
+Club gave the episode a B−, likening it to the fourth installments of previous seasons in which a significant plot development occurred.
+He wrote, "Indeed, “A Flash Of Light” is that galvanizing episode, right down to the “unexpected” explosion that changes the trajectory of all the characters and heightens the stakes.
+It feels all too familiar, like a color-by-numbers episode of post-Brody Homeland."
+He similarly criticized the scenes involving President-elect Keane, calling them "dramatically inert" and remarking that "the dialogue sounds like entire chunks of the background interviews have been shoehorned into the characters’ mouths."